Independent Radio News: IRN Sport

 IRN's sports output includes weekday breakfast, lunchtime and afternoon sports bulletins, audio cuts and packages and a full Saturday afternoon sports service.
 Joe Rawson is the editor of IRN Sport.

 IRN supplies match reports from every English Premier League football match with reporters supplied by sports radio agency World Sports Communications and also sells licences to local stations to allow them to broadcast football match reports and commentaries.

-Up to three reports each half, plus previews, goal flashes and half-time and full-time reports are sent from each match via the IRN1, IRN2 and Astra satellite channels.
+Up to three reports each half, plus previews, goal flashes and half-time and full-time reports are sent from each match via the IRN1 and IRN2 satellite channels.
 One featured match each Saturday features live clockstart reports at 15:14, 15:26, 15:38, 16:14, 16:26 and 16:38.

-A classified football results check is broadcast every Saturday at 17:05.
+A classified football results check is broadcast every Saturday at 17:10.

-The service also includes reports from Six Nations Rugby matches plus England home football and rugby union matches.
+The service also includes reports from Six Nations Rugby matches, Wimbledon, England home football and any other major sporting events.